1 Year Old Not Crawling Or Pulling Up | Essential Growth Facts

 Why is my 1 year old not crawling or pulling up yet?

 It’s common for babies to develop motor skills at different rates.
-Some skip crawling and go straight to walking.
-However, if your 1 year old is not crawling or pulling up, it could indicate muscle tone issues, neurological concerns, or lack of opportunity for movement and stimulation.
+Some skip crawling and go straight to cruising or walking.
+However, if your 1 year old is not crawling or pulling up, it could indicate muscle tone issues, neurological concerns, pain, or limited opportunity for movement and stimulation.

 Could low muscle tone cause a 1 year old not crawling or pulling up?

 Yes, low muscle tone (hypotonia) can make it hard for babies to support their weight or coordinate movements.
-This condition may be isolated or related to disorders like Down syndrome.
-It often delays milestones like crawling and pulling up.
+This condition may be isolated or related to certain medical disorders.
+It can delay milestones like crawling and pulling up.

 Are neurological problems a reason for a 1 year old not crawling or pulling up?